Attilasarkany/EconQuantitativeMethods/Project-2/README.md

 Use Dynare (.mod) to compute a basic RBC model with a few extra, meaningful shocks.
-  - RBC model: Chari, Kehoe & McGrattan, “Business cycle accounting,” (Econometrica 2007)
+  - RBC model: Cheremukhin, Restrepo-Echavarria, “The labor wedge as a matching friction,” (EER 2014)

 Compute impulse response and moments of the simulated data